FelixKlakow/Jupiter.Core/README.md

 ## Features
 - Properties
-  - Can be read-only
-  - Can be attached to IDependencyObject.
+  - normal, read-only, attached, attached + read-only
+  - Handlers and values all use generics to avoid unnecessary casts
   - Can have a DependencyExtension attached for value manipulation.
-  - Can have the following events/handlers
+  - Supports the following features
-    - Coerce-value: Coerces the value
+    - Value-coercing: Coerces the value of a property
-    - Validation: Validates the value against custom rules
+    - Value-validation: Validates the value before changing it
-    - Property-changing
-    - Property-changed
-- Properties only consume memory when the property...
-  - is coerced and the value is not matching the default one.
+    - Property-changing: Executes code before the value is going to change
-  - has a DependencyExtension assigned.
-  - has a non-default value assigned.
-  - has a specific change handler registered.
+    - Property-changed: Executes code when the value has been changed
+- Property memory consumption reduced as only non-default values require storing of the actual value.
 - IDependencyObject allows implementation when you cannot modify the base object.

 ## Upcomming features:

-- Animations
+- Multithreading-support ( access checks are supported already by inheriting from DependencyObjectContainer/DependencyObject and overwriting "CheckPropertyAccess" )
 - Property-Bindings
 - Serialization-Deserialization
+- Animations

 ## Samples